• Skip to primary navigation

 • Recipes

-• Healthy Living
+• Sustainable Living

 Old-Fashioned Egg Custard Pie Recipe

-This post may contain affiliate links from which TFL may earn small commissions.
+This post may contain affiliate links.
 Learn More

-March 17, 2016 by Rhonda Leave a Comment
+March 17, 2016 by Rhonda 2 Comments

 This old-fashioned egg custard pie recipe is handed down from my great-grandmother.
 It’s an easy pie to make with a sweet, silky texture.
-It’s sure to be a family pleasing addition to any meal.
+It’s sure to be a family-pleasing addition to any meal.

 Jump to Recipe